• Artificial Intelligence, Machine Learning, Python, Web Scraping: Feedbacks/Queries - e-contact

 While JavaScript was originally designed to run only in browsers (the 'client-side'), Node.js allows it to run on servers, making it possible to build full-stack applications using a single programming language.
 It is built on V8 JavaScript engine of Google Chrome, which compiles code directly into fast machine code.

 REST stands for REpresentational State Transfer.
-It is a type of API (Application Programming Interface) that allows communication between different systems over the internet by sending requests and receiving responses typically in JSON format, between the client and server.
+It is a type of API (Application Programming Interface) that allows communication between different systems over the internet by sending requests and receiving responses typically in JSON format, between the client (user interface) and server (data and business logic).
+It is an architectural style for designing networked applications and uses standard HTTP methods (GET, POST, PUT, DELETE) to manipulate resources.
+REST APIs are stateless, meaning each request contains all the information needed to process it.

 Django is a Full-stack web development framework that facilitates the creation and maintenance of high-quality dynamic pages and makes it easier to automate repeated operations.
 Middleware in the back-end is a software layer—often called "glue code" — that sits between the front-end (user interface) and back-end logic (database/server).
 Key examples include authentication, logging, data validation, and caching.